RINEARN/exevalator/README.md

 <a id="how-to-use-csharp"></a>
 ### How to Use in C#

-In "csharp" folder, the C# implementation version of Exevalator, and various example code are locating.
+In "csharp" folder, the C# implementation version of Exevalator, various example code, and [README for using in C#](./csharp/README.md) are locating.
 Most simple example code is "Example1.cs", which computes the value of a simple expression "1.2 + 3.4" as follows:

 	(in csharp/Example1.cs)